CupidonSauce173/PigFriends/README.md

 | /f favorite set (target) | Set a friend as favorite.
 | /f favorite unset (target) | Unset a friend as favorite.
 | /f list (page) | Opens a list of your friends (chat message).
-| /f help | Opens an UI with all the explaination on how the plugin works.
+| /f help | Opens an UI with all the explanation on how the plugin works.

 ### MultiFunctionThread Class

 This class is the multi-thread base of the plugin, it will take case of creating / deleting requests, remove friends, add / remove favorites and pretty much everything that is related to MySQL.
-You can also send over your custom queries via MultiFunctionThread::CUSTOM_QUERY (note that you will need to supply in the $inputs the query (args[0]) and the other data if necessary (args[1]).
+You can also send over your custom queries via MultiFunctionThread::CUSTOM_QUERY (note that you will need to supply in the $inputs the query (args[0]) and the other data if necessary (args[1])).
 In order to execute a function in the MultiFunctionThread class, you must create a new order object and then execute it.
 Here's an example on how to call the CUSTOM_QUERY method.

 ```php
 $order = new Order();